corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/database-management.md

 For example, for a `MappedSchema` named `MySchema`, Corda searches for a `my-schema.changelog-master.xml` file.
 You can use `.json` and `.sql` extensions under the `migration` package in CorDapp `.jar`s.

-You can also set the name and the location in the `MappedSchema` code by overriding the field `val migrationResource: String`.
+You can also set the name and the location in the `MappedSchema` code by overriding the field `val migration/migrationResource: String`.
 Set the value as a `namespace` and a file name without an extension.

 The files must be on classpath, so put them in the resources folder of your CorDapp source code.
 To follow Corda convention for structuring the change-logs, create one master changelog file per `MappedSchema` .
 Each will only include release changelogs.